iExecBlockchainComputing/iexec-p2p-odb/Readme.md

 Introduction
 ---

 The iExecODB (iExec Open Decentralised brokering), introduced in V3, is the base of the iExec marketplace.
-It was designed has an hybrid onchain/offchain protocole, offering both the security and decentralisation of the blockchain, and the low cost of offchain communications and storage.
-This protocole, designed in july 2018, and live since may 2019 includes many features, some of them still not being fully utilised by the iExec stack.
+It was designed as a hybrid on-chain/off-chain protocols, offering both the security and decentralisation of the blockchain, and the low cost of off-chain communications and storage.
+This protocol, designed in July 2018, and live since May 2019 includes many features, some of them still not being fully utilised by the iExec stack.

-Despite the protocole being decentralised in its design, the current implementation still relies on centralised entities such as the iExec order store.
-This is a service, provided by iExec, for user to share their, and query other people's, orders.
-It is accessible directly form the [iExec markerplace](https://market.iex.ec) or through the [iExec SDK](http://github.com/iExecBlockchainComputing/sdk).
+Despite the protocol being decentralised in its design, the current implementation still relies on centralised entities such as the iExec order store.
+This is a service, provided by iExec, for users to share their, and query other people's, orders.
+It is accessible directly from the [iExec marketplace](https://market.iex.ec) or through the [iExec SDK](http://github.com/iExecBlockchainComputing/sdk).

-The objective of iExecODBP2P is to propose an decentralised alternative to the iExec order store.
+The objective of iExecODBP2P is to propose a decentralised alternative to the iExec order store.

-iExecODBP2P is a an P2P network of nodes that stores and keep track of iExec ODB orders.
-This includes broacasting new orders, searching existing orders, and keeping track of old, invalid, orders.
+iExecODBP2P is a P2P network of nodes that stores and keep track of iExec ODB orders.
+This includes broadcasting new orders, searching existing orders, and keeping track of old, invalid, orders.

 Quickstart
 ---